 The value of groundwater in European Forests

-The report – the Study on the Economic value of groundwater and biodiversity in European forests – explores the current state of payments for ecosystems (PES) in EU member states in relation to forests and groundwater.
+The IUCN Environmental Law Centre and the IUCN Regional Office for Europe, in collaboration with the Confederation of European Forest Owners, has recently developed a report – Study on the Economic Value of Groundwater and Biodiversity in European Forests – which explores the current state of payments for ecosystem services (PES) in EU member states in relation to forests and groundwater.

 While the demand for clean freshwater continues to increase, the capacity of ecosystems to provide such services is hampered by their ever growing degradation.
 The availability and quality of water in many regions is threatened by overuse, misuse and pollution.
 However forests can protect water supplies as managed forests usually have a lower input of nutrients, pesticides and other chemicals than more intensive land uses such as agriculture.
 Forests can also protect soils and reduce erosion rates.

 The prices currently charged to consumers for water consumption are not a reliable indication of its actual value and the protective functions of forests are seldom leading to any income for forest owners.
 This in turn means there are insufficient financial resources to protect the ecosystem services essential for providing the water.
 Therefore payments for ecosystem services (PES) are increasingly seen as crucial for the sustainable environmental management of forests.

 The PES approach to forest management is attractive for a number of reasons as it: